Merovex/verkilo-script/README.md

 ## Features

-* Consolidates a (nested) Directory of Markdown files (*.md) into a single document in the following formats:
+* **Compilation.** Consolidates a (nested) Directory of Markdown files (`*.md`) into a single document in the following formats:
   - PDF - Creates a PDF leveraging LaTeX book format (not memoir).
   - ePUB - Creates an ePUB which can then be converted into MOBI for Kindle.
   - HTML - Creates a single-page HTML document for easy browser reading.
   - DOCX - Creates a Microsoft Word Document that most editors prefer.
+* **Word count.** Provides a word count of the complete document.
+This should be helpful when putting together price estimates for editors, determining book length, or tracking writing progress.

 ## Installation